iivanoo/covid-apps-observer/data/data_au/reports/resources/au.com.vodafone.dreamlabapp___3.2.0.2641/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="au.com.vodafone.dreamlabapp 4 reviews"/>
 </p>

+> Sometimes the number of calculations is zero.
+Uninstalling and reinstalling usually works.
+Otherwise worthwhile app.<br> :date: __2021-05-20 10:08:34__

+> Sometimes, the news doesn't update unless I uninstall Dreamlab and then reinstall Dreamlab.
+After reinstalling Dreamlab, I see the news updated.
+I did it before but as of right now, the most recent Dreamlab app news was on 15 December 2020.<br> :date: __2021-05-14 07:53:33__

 > WARNING: You would have to literally drain your phone's battery down to 0 percent, if running DreamLab continuously for awhile makes the phone start going into the Usage-Optimisation ('Go Straight to Gaol') mode.<br> :date: __2021-05-10 06:48:02__